 Five great brothers divided the island and established kingdoms with their clans.
 They brought mighty works of sorcery with them from beyond the sea.
 They incorporated the pale structures of the long-lost Builders into their Kingdoms.

 By the time the P’ntri and the Vulfin (the races native to Mawr) realized their collective peril, it was too late.
 The gods of Mawr: the Dragon and the Serpent had already become accustomed to this new people.
 After a brief but terrible war, the P’ntri retreated beyond the mountains of Cuhál into their deep forests, laying curses and dooms behind them like flower petals.
-The Vulfin’s magic was not timely, not made for war, and they were devastated, their culture destroyed, and they were left to serve or to wander in the unprofitable plains of the south in bands, like animals.
+The Vulfin’s magic is not timely, not made for war, and they were devastated, their culture destroyed, left to be enslaved or wander in the unprofitable plains of the south in bands, like animals.

 The kingdoms flourished, disagreed, warred, divided.
 The great magics of Foraoise faded, and with them many of the comforts and wonders of their civilization.

 The Five Kingdoms brought their gods with them: the Day House, the Night Lodge, and Those Who Stand Apart.
 They tinker – mostly unseen – in the affairs of the world on their own terms, though sometimes the paeans or the acts of heroes attract their attention.